-Cash, Appreciated Securities, Donor Advised Funds
+Cash, Appreciated Securities, Gifts through Donor Advised Funds

+There are many ways to make gifts to Care Dimensions.
 In addition to cash, some donors prefer to make contributions of appreciated securities, through their annual IRA distributions, or by recommending support from a Donor Advised Fund.
-Each offers different tax considerations, so speak with your tax advisor or financial planner.
+Each offers different tax considerations, so we recommend that you contact your tax advisor or financial planner.